RedisLabs/redislabs-docs/content/rc/databases/create-database/create-essentials-database.md

 1. Select **Create database** or **Confirm & pay** to create your database.

-When you create your database, there's a brief pause while your request is processed and then you're taken to the **Database details** page.
+When you create your database, there's a brief pause while your request is processed and then the **Database details** page appears.

 ## Use case settings